-Table 3: Other interested parties
+Table 3: Other Interested Parties

-Stakeholder Group Expected RALP Project Engagement/Interest Members of the Boma Development Committees (BDCs) and Payam Development Committees (PDCs) BDCs and PDCs are semi-formal community institutions responsible for supporting the planning and implementation of local development initiatives, and therefore critical in community sensitization and in discussions on sub- project implementation.
-Apex farmers' organisations These organisations represent farmers' interests at State and County level, and are critical to aspects of cooperative mobilization and negotiation with government for more enabling policies and frameworks.
+Stakeholder Group Expected RALP/AF Project Engagement/Interest Members of the Boma Development Committees (BDCs) and Payam Development Committees (PDCs) BDCs and PDCs are semi-formal community institutions responsible for supporting the planning and implementation of local development initiatives, and therefore critical in community sensitization and in discussions on sub- project implementation.
+Apex farmers' organizations These organizations represent farmers' interests at State and County level and are critical to aspects of cooperative mobilization and negotiation with government for more enabling policies and frameworks.
 Ministry of Agriculture and Food Security (MAFS) Borrower/ Project Manager.
 MAFS will also receive capacity building support.
+Ministry of Livestock and Fisheries Ministerial representatives will be part of the Project Steering Committee (PSC) to provide technical expertise on livestock and fisheries sub- components.
 Government ministries - MAFS, Ministry of Finance and Economic Planning (MOFEP) and Governors of participating states These Government representatives will comprise the Project Steering Committee (PSC), providing high-level oversight and overall guidance on project implementation.
 International NGOs, local and national CSOs and NGOs operating in the agriculture, health, education, livelihood sectors With most having invaluable experience in the successful delivery of a wide range of humanitarian services, their networks, delivery systems and knowledge of intricate community dynamics will need to be tapped for use by the project.
 Local Business and Construction Companies These are local enterprises that will provide various input supplies and construction services.
-FAO Lead technical partner World Bank Donor Other UN agencies and entities (UNMISS, UNICEF, UNFPA, UNDP, UNOPS, UNEP) All organisations working in project locations are stakeholders and close coordination would add value e.g. security (UNMISS), GBV referral services (UNFPA)
+FAO Lead technical partner World Bank Donor Other UN agencies and entities (UNMISS, UNICEF, UNFPA, UNDP, UNOPS, UNEP) All organizations working in project locations are stakeholders and close coordination would add value e.g., security (UNMISS), GBV referral services (UNFPA)

-3.3 Disadvantaged / vulnerable individuals or groups
+3.3 Disadvantaged/vulnerable individuals or groups

-These are stakeholders that are considered to face challenges in participation or accessing project information, activities or benefits, by virtue of their circumstances.
+These are stakeholders that are considered to face challenges in participation or accessing project information, activities, or benefits, by virtue of their circumstances.
 Table 4 below identifies these groups and describes the additional support they require.